PreciousKofi/CodeVision/README.md

 - Share with Investors & Educators

 ---
-💡 *“If you can think it, you can code it — even without Wi-Fi.”*
+💡 *“If you can think it, you can code it, even without Wi-Fi.”*